DynamicBiosystems/DynamicST/doc/web_summary.md

 - **Reads Mapped to Genome**

-Fraction of reads that mapped to the genome.
+Fraction of valid-barcode reads that mapped to the genome.

 - **Reads Mapped Confidently to Genome**

-Fraction of reads that mapped uniquely to the genome.
+Fraction of valid-barcode reads that mapped uniquely to the genome.

 - **Reads Mapped Confidently to Intergenic Regions**

-Fraction of reads that mapped uniquely to an intergenic region of the genome.
+Fraction of valid-barcode reads that mapped uniquely to an intergenic region of the genome.

 - **Reads Mapped Confidently to Intronic Regions**

-Fraction of reads that mapped uniquely to an intronic region of the genome.
+Fraction of valid-barcode reads that mapped uniquely to an intronic region of the genome.

 - **Reads Mapped Confidently to Exonic Regions**

-Fraction of reads that mapped uniquely to an exonic region of the genome.
+Fraction of valid-barcode reads that mapped uniquely to an exonic region of the genome.